Continuous and discontinuous topological quantum phase transitions

 \emph{Conclusions}: Our results can also shed light onto the finite temperature phase diagram of strongly interacting Dirac fermion.
-At finite temperatures and for sufficiently strong interactions, massless Dirac fermion can undergo either (i) a first-order classical phase transition and enter into the TI or the NI phase, or (ii) a continuous classical phase transition, giving rise to a $\mathcal{T}$-breaking insulator.
+At finite temperatures and for sufficiently strong interactions, the massless Dirac fermion can undergo either (i) a first-order classical phase transition and enter into the TI or NI phase, or (ii) a continuous classical phase transition, giving rise to a $\mathcal{T}$-breaking insulator.
 In general, the semiconductors (where most of the TIs have been identified) are weakly correlated materials.
-However sufficiently strong electronic interactions (local and nonretarded)can be mediated by optical phonons, below the scale of optical frequency~\cite{maki, gruner, kivelson}.
-Recent experiments on Au$_2$Pb~\cite{au2pb} have found evidence of a first order phase transition for a three-dimensional Dirac metal around $T_c \sim 50$K into a gapped phase.
-This observation is consistent with our theoretical predictions.
-In the thermodynamic limit, the first order transition (both classical and quantum) will be rounded by disorder into a continuous one in $d=1,2$, while it can survive in $d=3$ for sufficiently weak randomness~\cite{Imry, Hui, Wehr-1, Wehr-2, Chakravarty, Greenblatt, Vojta}.
-Such interplay of interaction and disorder on for real materials should be an exciting problem for future research.
+However sufficiently strong electronic interactions (local and nonretarded) can be mediated by optical phonons, below the scale of optical frequency~\cite{maki, gruner, kivelson}.